microsoft/coyote/docs/_learn/tutorials/hello-world-actors.md

 `Execute()` method and the only thing the `Main()` method does is to call this `async Execute()` method and await its execution.

-It is a rule in Coyote that for any executable to be testable with the Tester, it must contain a static method which must have a specific, predefined signature, such as one of these:
+It is a rule in Coyote that for any executable to be testable with the `coyote test` tool, it must contain a static method which must have a specific, predefined signature, such as one of these:

 ```c#
 [Microsoft.Coyote.TestingServices.TestAttribute]